‘Louie Louie’ guitarist, Mike Mitchell of The Kingsmen, has died aged 77

 ‘Louie Louie’ was originally written and recorded two years prior by Richard Berry.
 Other artists, including The Beach Boys, The Beatles, Iggy Pop and Motörhead, went on to cover the famed track.

-In 2014, NME named ‘Louie Louie’ as one of the top 500 greatest songs of all time – slating it at #157 and praising the re-work as “a crude beat-group howl.”
+In 2014, NME named The Kingsmen’s version of ‘Louie Louie’ one of the top 500 greatest songs of all time – slotting it at #157 and praising the re-work as “a crude beat-group howl.”